 So here is the Map from Leyland - The Official Guide and Industrial Handbook published around 1964, perhaps i should have called my book, an industrial handbook.

-FOR LATEST NEWS CLICK ON THE NEWS TAB ABOVE
+and LEYLAND IN VICTORIAN & EDWARDIAN TIMES - CLICK ON THE NEWS TAB ABOVE

 Take an half an hour stroll round Leyland's Industrial Past with this guide to the Town Centre available as a PDF for easy printing

 Workers leaving Brook Mill down Orchard Street and into Chapel Brow in 1900.

 Follow the link to the British Film Institute to see the men and women form a long stream, leaving no doubt where they've come from.
 The cobbled street is awash with children, who gather before the camera, mesmerised.

 One child holds a parasol, another a wooden hoop, though both are too distracted to play.
 A smartly-dressed showman in bowler hat hands out leaflets advertising the film's screening.

 FOR 7 WEEKS IN SUMMER 2018 WE HAD A POP UP HERITAGE CENTRE AT 55 HOUGH LANE, LEYLAND.

 This page will feature recent queries from members of the Society and visitors to the website.